 That means, once the recession starts, the US may stay in this situation for decades, which is exactly what happened to Japan beginning in 1990.
 By the way, Japan’s most recent GDP report for the first quarter of 2018 showed negative growth.

 Japan has had three ‘lost decades’.
-The US is just finishing its first lost decade…and may have two more to go.
+The US is just finishing its first lost decade, and may have two more to go.

-The Fed will start the next recession
+How the Fed could start the next recession

 The situation is even worse than this dire forecast suggests.
 The reason is that, by preparing to fight the next recession, the Fed may actually cause the recession they’re preparing to cure.
 It’s like trying to run a marathon while being chased by a hungry bear.